 The International Fuel Tax Agreement (IFTA) is a plan to simplify the reporting of all fuel (gasoline, diesel, propane, and gasohol) use taxes by commercial motor carriers.
 The agreement allows a trucker/company to obtain one fuel tax license, issued by their base jurisdiction, authorizing them to travel in all IFTA member jurisdictions.
-For more information, check out the Trucking Industry page.
+For more information, check out the International Registration Plan page.

 If you are a business person who transports any item, your vehicle must be commercially licensed within every state in which it travels.
 Vehicles carrying loads under five hundred pounds or which qualify for another commercial exemption are not required to have a commercial license in South Dakota.
 Please contact the department for further information on exempt vehicles.